Use the questions provided below to challenge fourth-graders when it comes to their capitalization skills.

 - _____ His dad replied, "you have to pay for the damage."

 - _____ I have read Harry Potter and the Prisoner of Azkaban five times.

 - _____ My Brother and Sister are both older than I.

 - _____ There were democrats and republicans at the debate.

-B. Instructions: Circle the words that need a capital letter.
-There are 25.
+B. Instructions: Write down the words that need a capital letter.
+There are 25 in all.

 history is full of interesting things. two funny names of battles are battle of bull run and battle of the bulge. the sphinx in egypt is hard to say and spell. the moai of easter island is a group of huge statues and no one is certain why they were built. the notre dame cathedral in paris, france is really spooky, as is dracula's castle in romania. someday i would like to visit historic places like these.

 Capitalization practice 2Click to View & Download